What is Steve Ballmer's net worth?

 Additionally, the company struggled to compete with Google in the search market, with its Bing search engine failing to gain significant market share.
 This is also something the business is struggling with even to this day, although Microsoft is a key shareholder in ChatGPT’s parent company OpenAI, and this might help the enterprise gain an edge over its long-time rival.

-In 2014, Ballmer stepped down as CEO of Microsoft, marking the end of an era for the company, but the beginning of a new one as it started to build on the success of the Ballmer era.
+In 2014, Ballmer stepped down as CEO of Microsoft, marking the the beginning of a new era as it started to build on the success of the Ballmer leadership.

 How Steve Ballmer spends his money

-While Ballmer retired as CEO of Microsoft in 2014, he has continued to stay active in the tech industry, investing in several other tech startups, including Twitter and Airbnb.
+Even though Ballmer retired as CEO of Microsoft in 2014, he has continued to stay active in the tech industry, investing in several other tech startups, including Twitter (now X) and Airbnb.

-One of Ballmer's main focuses today is his role as the owner of the Los Angeles Clippers, a professional basketball team in the NBA, which he acquired in 2014.
-He is also a lecturer at Stanford Graduate School of Business, where he shares his insights and experience with the next generation of business leaders and founded the Ballmer Group, a philanthropic organization with his wife, Connie.
+One of Ballmer's main focuses today is his role as the owner of the Los Angeles Clippers basketball team, which he acquired in 2014.
+He is also a lecturer at Stanford Graduate School of Business, where he shares his insights and experience with the next generation of business leaders, and founded the Ballmer Group, a philanthropic organisation with his wife, Connie.

 Jacob Wolinsky